 Can I meet you to see if you are a good fit for my family before joining?

 While we are confident that BHE has a place for everyone, we do offer "parent coffees" as an open meet and greet occasion, some field trips are open to the public and we have an annual ice cream social open to all to meet BHE members new and old.
 Check the calendar for these events.

 I'm new to homeschooling and don't know where to start!

 We are all new to homeschooling at some point, don't panic.
-We are a support group but you will want to start with doing some research on what style of homeschooling you want to do.
+We are a support group but you will want to start by doing some research on what style of homeschooling you want to do.
 HEAV is a good resource to do beginning research.
-There as many opinions and styles on homeschooling as there are unique homeschoolers.
+There are many opinions and styles on homeschooling as there are unique homeschoolers.
 It's all about what will work for you and your family.